How can you read your kids a bedtime story when you're away?

 • It's a screen.
 A glowing phone or tablet at bedtime works against sleep.

-Cloning the parent's voice solves both: you record about a minute once, and then a fresh, age-appropriate story can be narrated in that voice every night — audio only, no screen.
+Parent-voice narration solves both: record once, then fresh, age-appropriate stories are rendered in that voice — audio only, no screen.
+Hush Hollow offers this as the In Your Voice tier, live today.
 (More on the how in can AI read a bedtime story in your own voice?)

 For deployed and training-away parents

 This matters most for service families.
-A parent heading out on training or deployment can record their voice sample before they go (or remotely), and from then on their child hears a nightly story in their voice — no matter the distance or the time-zone gap:
+A parent heading out on training or deployment can set up In Your Voice before they go (or record while away — it's one link on any phone), and their child hears their nights in that parent's voice — no matter the distance or the time-zone gap:

 • Asynchronous.
 No scheduling a live call across a twelve-hour difference; the story simply arrives at the child's bedtime.